 Certain strains of probiotics are more effective in reducing bloating than others.
 The Lactobacillus, Bifidobacterium, and Saccharomyces microorganism families are the most effective.

 Lactobacillus acidophilus is a type of bacteria.
 L. acidophilus bacteria normally reside in the intestine where they break down carbohydrates.
 In the process, they produce lactic acid.
 They grow well in milk and are responsible for turning milk sour and for making yogurt.
 Participants in a clinical trial showed significant improvement in their abdominal bloating after taking Lactobacillus acidophilus NCFM® 8 twice a day for 8 weeks.

 Bifidobacterium lactis lives normally in our intestine and helps with digestion.
 The strain HN0199 reduces gut transit time.
 This is the amount of time it takes food to pass through the gut and shouldn’t be too slow.
 When consumed for 28 days, Bifidobacterium lactis HN0199 reduced bloating by reducing transit time and relieving constipation in clinical trial participants.

 In a clinical study, Bifidobacterium lactis Bi-07® 8 reduced bloating when consumed twice a day for 4 weeks and 8 weeks compared to the placebo group.

 Lactobacillus plantarum is a bacteria found in many foods, especially dairy products.
 It occurs naturally in our gut and aids in digestion, especially carbohydrates.

-In a clinical study, Lactobacillus plantarum Lp299v ®10 liquid suspension resolved abdominal pain and bloating after 2 weeks.
-It also helped with constipation and IBS symptoms.
+In a clinical study, Lactobacillus plantarum Lp299v ®10 liquid suspension resolved abdominal discomfort and bloating after 2 weeks.
+It also helped with constipation and irregularity.